taeefnajib/Car-Listing-ELT-Analytics/README.md

 3. Click "Materialize Selected"

 This will:
-- Load data from Supabase to Snowflake using dlt
+- Load data from CSV to PostgreSQL database using dlt
 - Run dbt transformations on the loaded data

 ### 6. Set Up Apache Superset